Are you an INFJ who is sensitive to criticisms?

 INFJs Pick Up on Subtle Tones and Signals Easily

 INFJs have this extraverted feeling (Fe) gift which allows us to have a good sense of other people’s moods.
 We are able to reflect and mirror their feeling back to others with empathy and make them feel understood.

-However, this ability to recognize subtleties in others also make us rather sensitive to criticism.
+However, this ability to recognize subtleties in others also makes us rather sensitive to criticism.

 When INFJs are criticized, we don’t only hear the words.

-We also pick up on the person facial expression, the tone of their voice, their body languages, eye contact, and etc. Together with our dominant introverted intuition (Ni) function, we interpret what the other person actually means when they criticize us.
+We also pick up on the person’s facial expression, the tone of their voice, their body language, eye contact, and etc. Together with our dominant introverted intuition (Ni) function, we interpret what the other person actually means when they criticize us.

 Not only do we have a highly sensitive sensory system, but we also hear the meaning behind the words.

 So if someone were to give us constructive criticism but their delivery is poor (i.e. they show contempt in their face or the language they use is harsh and rude), then it’s difficult for us to receive the criticism.
 It’s difficult for us to focus on the criticism because of all the signals that our Fe picks up.

 Our dominant function, introverted intuition (Ni), is something we trust and identify the most with but not something that other types can understand easily.

 Often times, INFJs are criticized for our insights and intuition.